Lectionary Bible Studies and Sermons

 v25.
 "An expert in the law" asks how to gain "eternal life".
 He is a theologian, and wants to engage with Jesus on the mother of all issues.

 v26.
-Jesus asks him for the answer from the scriptures.
+Jesus asks him what he thinks the scriptures say on the issue.

 v27.
-The theologian sees the answer in keeping the law.
+The theologian thinks the answer lies in keeping God's law, summarized in the command to love God and love neighbor.

 v29.
-The theologian, wanting to claim a righteous-standing in the sight of God on the basis of his behaviour ("justify himself"), raises the thorny issue of "who is my neighbour?"
-He just wants to confirm the details, especially as he thinks that entry into the kingdom depends on it.
-Of course, it is the wrong question.
+The theologian, wanting to confirm his righteous-standing in the sight of God, raises the thorny issue of "who is my neighbor?"
+He just wants to check on the details, especially as entry into the kingdom may depend on identifying who rightly deserves his love.
+Of course, it's the wrong question.

 v30-35.
-Jesus tells the story of a Jew attacked by thieves.
-The religious Jews fail to show mercy, probably for good religious reasons (prohibited from touching a corpse).
-Yet, the Samaritan shows mercy to the hated Jew.
+As if answering the theologian's question, Jesus tells the story of a man attacked by thieves.
+Religious Jews, who see the wounded man on the side of the road, fail to show mercy, probably for good religious reasons (eg. the prohibition on touching a corpse).
+Yet, the Samaritan shows mercy, and that to a man who is probably a Jew.

 v36.
-Jesus asks who is neighbourly, ie. who acts with love, with mercy?
+Jesus asks "who was neighborly?", ie. who in the story acted with love, acted with mercy?
 Of course, this is the right question.

 Be a Good Sam

 I had a Bible picture book when I was young.
 I think it belonged to my mother.
 It had no covers.
 The usual crayon scribbling could be found on a number of the pages.
-I'm not sure whether this was my mother's doing or mine.
-Probably both of us.
+I'm not sure whether this was my mother's doing or mine - probably mine!

-The truth is, "God can only relate to a person who, having lost self-confidence, 'humbles himself' in repentance", E. Ellis.
-The good news of God's gracious mercy only applies to those who are broken before him.
-It is for the "lost", the "last", the "sinner", the "sick".
+The truth is, "God can only relate to a person who, having lost self-confidence, humbles himself in repentance", Earle Ellis.
+The good news of God's gracious mercy only applies to those who are broken before him; it is for the "lost", the "last", the "sinner", the "sick".
 Only in repentance can we find salvation, for righteousness is given, not claimed.
 To stand right before God and thus enter into his blessings, is "by grace through faith, and is not of works, lest anyone should boast."

 Discussion